- Visa and Immigration Procedure in Japan

 - 30 points for a Doctor's degree, 20 points for a Master's degree.

-- 5-25 points depending on the professional experience
+- 5-25 points depending on your professional experience

-- 10-50 points depending on the amount of income
+- 10-50 points depending on the amount of your income that you earn from Japanese employers

-- 5-15 points depending on the age (younger the better)
+- 5-15 points depending on your age (younger the better)

-- 10 points depending on the ability of Japanese language
+- 10 points depending on your Japanese language ability

 For more detail, please refer to the Point Calculation Table.